Nucleated Rural Settlements

 Cities Revealed aerial photography © the GeoInformation Group, 2002 overlain with 1851 OS mapping © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024

-Comparison of the best-preserved examples of planned medieval villages in this zone with SMR data (SYAS 2008) reveals that many of these character areas contain known manorial sites dating to the medieval period.
-Legibility of these sites depends on the level of later growth at the settlement of which it is a part.
-Where later medieval and modern growth has been absent or limited such sites may still include significantly legible components of the medieval form.
+Comparison of the best-preserved examples of planned medieval villages in this zone with data from the South Yorkshire Sites & Monuments Record (SYAS 2008) reveals that many contain known manorial sites dating to the medieval period.
+The legibility of these sites depends on the extent of later growth of the settlement of which they formed a part.
+Where later growth has been absent or limited, such sites may still show significant legibility of their medieval form.

 Later Characteristics